Shakespeare was not only a poet. He was a thinker.

 Nowhere is this more clearly concretized than King Lear, wherein we see a curious concern with numbers and mathematics.

-King Lear is about madness — or, more specifically, the fear of madness and the redemptive power of love and charity as a kind of foil against madness — and many for this reason regard it as Shakespeare’s most “humane play.”
+King Lear is about madness — or, more specifically, the fear of madness and the redemptive power of love and charity as a kind of foil against madness — and many readers for this reason regard it as Shakespeare’s most “humane play.”

 Yet interwoven among all this flesh-and-blood lurks the beautiful and bloodless world of math, which serves to anchor the unshakable sense that Lear’s brains are breaking free from their moorings.